 networks:

-1. Declare custom bridge networks with explicit IPAM subnets to prevent Docker's default dynamic allocation.
+1. Declare custom bridge networks with explicit IPAM subnets.

-Unconstrained containers starve host resources and mask production performance bottlenecks.
-Enforce strict quotas to surface throttling early.
+Unconstrained containers starve the host and hide production bottlenecks.
+Set quotas so throttling surfaces early.

 # docker-compose.yml